aloubyansky/playground/README.md

 ### The universal platform

 This is the BOM that contains the dependency version constraints of all the platform members.
 In Quarkus 1.x it is known as the `quarkus-universe-bom`.
-Its cordinates can be configured using the `bom` element, e.g.
+Its coordinates can be configured using the `bom` element, e.g.

 ```xml
   <platformConfig>